Chart Color Schemes

 Smithfield's population aligns closely with national norms in age terms

-The median age in Smithfield is close to Greater Sydney's average of 37 years, equivalent to Australia's median age of 38 years.
-Compared to Greater Sydney, Smithfield has a higher concentration of residents aged 15-24 (14.9%) but fewer residents aged 25-34 (11.9%).
-Between the 2021 Census and present, the proportion of residents aged 15-24 has increased from 13.3% to 14.9%, while those aged 75-84 have risen from 5.8% to 7.2%.
-Conversely, the proportion of residents aged 25-34 has decreased from 13.3% to 11.9%.
-By 2041, Smithfield's age composition is expected to shift notably.
-The 85+ group is projected to grow by 99%, reaching 862 people from the current 432.
-This growth is led by the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
+The median age in Smithfield is 38 years, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
+Compared to Greater Sydney, Smithfield has a higher proportion of residents aged 15-24 (14.9%) but fewer residents aged 25-34 (11.9%).
+Between the 2021 Census and present day, the proportion of residents aged 15-24 increased from 13.3% to 14.9%, while those aged 75-84 rose from 5.8% to 7.2%.
+Conversely, the proportion of residents aged 25-34 decreased from 13.3% to 11.9%.
+By 2041, Smithfield's age composition is expected to shift significantly.
+The 85+ group is projected to grow by 103%, reaching 879 people from 432.
+The demographic shift is led by the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
 Conversely, population declines are projected for residents aged 45-54 and 55-64.